MPDL/rdmo-plugins-maus/README.md

 * a README export plugin, which creates a README.md file with the data in an SMP project
 * a CITATION export plugin, which creates a CITATION.cff file with the data in an SMP project
 * a LICENSE export plugin, which creates a LICENSE file or a licenses.zip file with the license(s) chosen for an SMP project
+* an SMP Report export plugin, which creates an html file with all answers of an SMP project, displayed as a report

 This repo also implements an SMPExportMixin, which can be used by other [export plugins](https://rdmo.readthedocs.io/en/latest/plugins/#project-export-plugins).
 This SMPExportMixin offers SMP-specific export options and their content.
 An example implementation is the [GitLabExportProvider](https://github.com/MPDL/rdmo-plugins-gitlab/tree/dev).